-- superseded (RFC 5280 CRLReason #4) The certificate subscriber should choose the "superseded" revocation reason when they request a new certificate to replace their existing certificate. - No reason provided or unspecified (RFC 5280 CRLReason #0) When the reason codes below do not apply to the revocation request, the subscriber must not provide a reason code other than "unspecified".
+- superseded (RFC 5280 CRLReason #4) • The certificate subscriber should choose the "superseded" revocation reason when they request a new certificate to replace their existing certificate. - No reason provided or unspecified (RFC 5280 CRLReason #0) • When the reason codes below do not apply to the revocation request, the subscriber must not provide a reason code other than "unspecified".
 NOTE, this reason code is the default if nothing else is provided by the subscriber.
 For unspecified reason code the CRL shall not contain reason code.

-Additional guidance on and explanation of the significance and consequences of the keyCompromise reason
+4.9.3.2.
+Additional guidance on and explanation of the significance and consequences of the keyCompromise reason:

-When key compromise has been demonstrated Telia CA MUST revoke all instances of that key across all subscribers.
+that key across all subscribers.
 Therefore, Telia CA MUST consider situations that may occur when the certificate subscriber requests that their Certificate be revoked for the keyCompromise revocation reason.
 With the acknowledgement that a certificate signing request (CSR) alone does not prove possession of the certificate's private key for the purpose of initiating a revocation.